 From an operational standpoint, CCW attendees told us they’re dealing with a variety of challenging issues that could have serious consequences, including decreased customer loyalty, increased staff turnover and potential lost revenue opportunities.

-One of the common denominators across all of these top operational issues is the ability of the manager to lead, coach and motivate their teams to push beyond their current levels and recognize how their role fits into the overall customer value equation.
+One of the common denominators across all of these top operational issues is the ability of the manager to lead, coach and motivate their call center teams to push beyond their current levels and recognize how their role fits into the overall customer value equation.
 The challenge is, managers often lack the coaching skills and confidence to do this effectively and consistently.
 And, as many CCW attendees noticed, they frequently don’t really understand what effective coaching is, often mistaking it for corrective feedback or performance discussions.

 Putting Customer Contact Back into the Center

 Without question, technology is essential to running a successful customer contact center today.
 You can’t operate without it, and fortunately, new technologies are always on the horizon, offering new ways to increase efficiencies.
 But it’s not just about the quantity of conversations people have.
 The reality is, the number one factor influencing your contact center’s ability to achieve its objectives remains the quality of conversations between your agents and your customers.
 And it will only become more important as technology levels the playing field in other areas.